ellaksay2/ellaksay2.github.io/index.md

 Welcome!

-I am a full-time research assistant in the [Giocomo Lab](https://giocomolab.weebly.com) at Stanford Univeristy.
+I am a full-time research assistant in the [Giocomo Lab](https://giocomolab.weebly.com) at Stanford University.
 I use two-photon *in vivo* calcium imaging paired with virtual reality to study hippocampal neuron dynamics during navigation and social behavior.

 I graduated from UC San Diego in 2024 with a B.S. in Bioinformatics and Computer Science.
 I was awarded the Louis Stokes Alliance Grant to fund my research on insular representations of physical and social pain in the [Tye Lab](https://tyelab.org) at the Salk Institute for Biological Studies.